The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Model realisation and analysis

 The diagonalisation of the fermion mass matrix is straightforward and leads to two states $\chi_1 = \frac{i}{\sqrt{2}} (\eta -\xi)$ and $\chi_2= \frac{1}{\sqrt{2}} (\eta +\xi)$ with masses

-Note that the phase of $\chi_1$ has been fixed to obtain a positive mass term under the assumption $ m_{\chi}\gsim y_S v_S /\sqrt{2}$.
+The phase of $\chi_1$ has been fixed to obtain a positive mass term under the assumption $ m_{\chi}\gsim y_S v_S /\sqrt{2}$.
 In the mass basis, the dark Higgs $S$ couples diagonally to $\chi_{1,2}$ (expressed in term of the Majorana spinors ) via the term:

-where the Yukawa coupling can be expressed as \be y_S= \frac{g_D}{\sqrt{2}} \frac{M_2-M_1}{m_V} \ee In contrast, the dark photon interacts with the fermions via an off-diagonal coupling
+where the Yukawa coupling can be expressed as \be y_S= \frac{g_D}{\sqrt{2}} \frac{m_{\chi_2}-m_{\chi_1}}{m_V} \ee In contrast, the dark photon interacts with the fermions via an off-diagonal coupling

-This construction can satisfy the main conditions to generate a significant shift in the KLOE luminosity estimate while escaping detection in other experiments: \begin{itemize} \item the dark photon mass must be very close to the KLOE CoM energy $\sqrt{s} \simeq 1.02 \, \rm GeV$, in order to produce $V$ resonantly; \item dark photon decays must contribute non-negligibly to Bhabha scattering events, and therefore they need to include $e^+ e^-$ pairs with invariant mass close to $1$ GeV \item in order to escape bump searches, the dark photon main decay channel must be multibody and must include some missing energy. \end{itemize} We can choose $ m_V \sim 1 \, {\rm GeV} \gtrsim M_2 \gg M_1 $ by fixing $v_S$ and by requiring the approximate relations \be y_S v_S \sim \sqrt{2} m_{\chi}\,, \quad \sqrt{2} y_S \lesssim g_D \,. \ee When this arrangement of mass values is satisfied, the dark photon decays mainly proceed through the chain $V \; \to\; \chi_1\, \chi_2 \; \to \; \chi_1 \, \chi_1\, e^+ e^-$.
-That is, $V$ decays with almost a $100 \%$ branching ratio into $\chi_1 \chi_2$ while direct $V\to e^+e^-$ decays are suppressed as $\varepsilon^2$ and thus subdominant.
-The lightest new fermion $\chi_1$, which may play the role of the dark matter particle, is stable and escapes undetected, while the heavier fermion $\chi_2$ decays into $\chi_1\, e^+ e^-$, providing the main contribution to the NP-related additional electron-positron pairs.
-The $V$ width that is almost saturated by the $V \to \chi_1 \chi_2$ process will be an important quantity in the rest of this work.
-In the limit $\delta m = m_V-(M_1+M_2) \ll m_V $ we have:
+This construction can satisfy the main conditions to generate a significant shift in the KLOE luminosity estimate and to provide additional di-muon events, while escaping detection in other experiments: \begin{itemize} \item the dark photon mass must be very close to the KLOE CoM energy $\sqrt{s} \simeq 1.02 \, \rm GeV$, in order to produce $V$ resonantly; \item dark photon decays must contribute non-negligibly to Bhabha scattering events, and therefore they need to include $e^+ e^-$ pairs with invariant mass close to $1$ GeV, as well as additional di-muon events; \item in order to escape bump searches, the dark photon main decay channel must be multibody and must include some missing energy. \end{itemize} We can choose $ m_V \sim 1 \, {\rm GeV} \gtrsim m_{\chi_2} \gg m_{\chi_1} $ by fixing $v_S$ and by requiring the approximate relations \be y_S v_S \sim \sqrt{2} m_{\chi}\,, \quad \sqrt{2} y_S \lesssim g_D \,. \ee When this arrangement of mass values is satisfied, the dark photon decays mainly proceed through the chain $V \; \to\; \chi_1\, \chi_2 \; \to \; \chi_1 \, \chi_1\, e^+ e^-\; (\mu^+\mu^-)$.
+That is, $V$ decays with almost a $100 \%$ branching ratio into $\chi_1 \chi_2$ while direct $V\to e^+e^-\; (\mu^+\mu^-)$ decays are suppressed as $\varepsilon^2$ and thus subdominant.
+The $\chi_2 \to \chi_1\, (\textrm{hadrons})$ decay will also be present at a similar level than the (semi)leptonic channels (see e.g. Fig. 1 of ~\cite{Batell:2021ooj}).
+As argued in Sec.~\ref{sec:mod_mumugamma}, due to the fact that the SM hadronic cross section is much larger than the leptonic ones, the relative NP correction to the hadronic channel will be accordingly suppressed.
+For this reason we will not include it in our simulations.